wtout/pub-cms-build-auto/README.md

 If the automated procedure is preferred, the user must ensure that the correct and complete package is available at the location the Ansible code expects it to be, _``http://engci-maven-master.cisco.com/artifactory/cms-quicksilver-release/<release_version>/Puppet/``_

-To download the artifacts without deploying the system, issue the following command from the automation root directory (cmsp-auto-deploy):
+To download the artifacts without deploying the system, issue the following command from the automation root directory (cms-auto-deploy):

     $> sh Bash/play_deploy.sh –-envname <system-name> --tags get_release

 ### System Deployment ###

-1- From the automation root directory (cmsp-auto-deploy), run one of the bash scripts under the Bash folder depending on what you want to do.
+1- From the automation root directory (cms-auto-deploy), run one of the bash scripts under the Bash folder depending on what you want to do.

     $> sh Bash/<script name> --envname <system-name>